 At present, there are 7 editions of the Vivofit Jr 2 on sale with the First Order edition sold only at Best Buy.
 That’s also the nicest version in my opinion.

 The activity band is water resistant to 5 ATM and lasts up to a year running on a single user-replaceable battery.
+I thought I should state here that my unit went flat after a mere 4 months after un-boxing.

 In order to connect and use the Vivofit Jr 2, it has to be synced to a compatible mobile device; most probably the parents’.